kurealnum/non-profit-link/README.md

 **_Database design:_** Keep in mind that this platform doesn't support SQLITE flavors, so production code will look a teensy bit different.
 Database currently meets: Third Normal Form (3NF); (This may be deprecated, I'll likely forget about it).

+If you clone this project and create your own superuser, **_your email_** is your username on the Django Admin page.

 # Contact information

 - Discord: **kureal#0464**